-The University recognises that from time to time students may feel that they have grounds to appeal the decisions of examination boards.
-The UCD Assessment Appeals Policy outlines the circumstances under which students may submit appeals and the procedures that will be followed.
+The University recognises that from time to time students may feel that they have grounds for appeal against a decision related to assessment of their academic work.
+The UCD Assessment Appeals Policy outlines the circumstances under which students may submit assessment appeals and the procedures that will be followed.
 Decisions that can be appealed include final (module) assessment results, and progression on and award of research degree programmes.

 Show/hide contentOpenClose All